ItsFRZ/MinimalisticNavigationDrawer/README.md

 # MinimalisticNavigationDrawer
 Minimalistic Navigation Drawer

-I have <a href="https://github.com/shrikanth7698/Custom-Navigation-Drawer" target="_blank">Shrikanth Ravi</a> library for this Navigation drawer module
+I used <a href="https://github.com/shrikanth7698/Custom-Navigation-Drawer" target="_blank">Shrikanth Ravi</a> library for this Navigation drawer module